andrewcsmith/indexical-site/data/events/2013-06-28-guidonian-hand.md

 venue: Church of the Annunciation ticket price: $15
 time: 2013-06-28T20:00
+image: daniel-1.jpg

 The Guidonian Hand Trombone Quartet and Ensemble Indexical will perform new pieces for double quartet by composers Erik Carlson, Tyler Wilcox, and Andrew
 C. Smith, with *Daniel (1)* by Craig Shepard.
-The new pieces have been composed over the past months, with a workshop session at the halfway point for composers to try out new ideas, and to work directly with the performers on their pieces.
-This sustained engagement with the music over two months allows composers to develop their new works more fully, and performers to work on the techniques that the music calls for.
+The new pieces have been composed over the past months, with a workshop session for composers to try ideas and work directly with the performers.
+This sustained engagement with the music over two months allows composers to develop their new works more fully.

 **The Guidonian Hand Trombone Quartet** (Mark Broschinsky, William Lang, James Rogers, and Sebastian Vera) is America’s leading modern trombone collective.